BootBlock/PoSh-Backup/README.md

         *   **Configurable Favicon:** Display a custom icon in the browser tab for the report.
         *   **Print-Optimized:** Includes basic print-specific CSS for better paper output (e.g., hides interactive elements, ensures content is visible).
         *   **Simulation Banner:** Clearly distinguishes reports generated from simulation runs.
-    *   **Other Formats:** CSV, JSON, XML (CliXml), Plain Text (TXT), and Markdown (MD) also supported for data export and integration, updated to include target transfer details where appropriate.
+    *   **Other Formats:** CSV, JSON, XML (CliXml), Plain Text (TXT), and Markdown (MD) also supported for data export and integration, updated to include target transfer and checksum details where appropriate.
 *   **Comprehensive Logging:** Get detailed, colour-coded console output and optional per-job text file logs for easy monitoring and troubleshooting of both local operations and remote transfers.
-*   **Safe Simulation Mode:** Perform a dry run (`-Simulate`) to preview local backup operations, remote transfers, retention, and **post-run system actions** without making any actual changes.
+*   **Safe Simulation Mode:** Perform a dry run (`-Simulate`) to preview local backup operations, remote transfers, retention, **post-run system actions**, and **checksum operations** without making any actual changes.
 *   **Configuration Validation:** Quickly test and validate your configuration file (`-TestConfig`), including basic validation of Backup Target definitions.
 Optional advanced schema validation available.
 *   **Proactive Free Space Check:** Optionally verify sufficient destination disk space in the local staging directory before starting backups to prevent failures.
-*   **Archive Integrity Verification:** Optionally test the integrity of newly created local archives.
+*   **Archive Integrity Verification:** Optionally test the integrity of newly created local archives using `7z t`.
+*   **NEW: Archive Checksum Generation & Verification:** Optionally generate a checksum file (e.g., SHA256, MD5) for the local archive.
+If archive testing is enabled, this checksum can also be verified against the archive content for an additional layer of integrity validation.
 *   **Flexible 7-Zip Warning Handling:** Option to treat 7-Zip warnings (exit code 1, e.g., from skipped open files) as a success for job status reporting, configurable globally, per-job, or via CLI.
 *   **Exit Pause Control:** Control script pausing behaviour on completion (Always, Never, OnFailure, etc.) for easier review of console output, with CLI override.
 *   **NEW: Post-Run System Actions:** Optionally configure the script to perform system actions like Shutdown, Restart, Hibernate, LogOff, Sleep, or Lock Workstation after a job or set completes.
 This is configurable based on the final status (Success, Warnings, Failure, Any), can include a delay with a cancellation prompt, and can be forced via CLI parameters.